rizac/eGSIM/README.md

 Note that this operation will most likely require additional time-consuming work to fix bugs in egsim and sometime in smtk, too.

-You create a new Python venv and then:
+You create a new Python venv, you move into the `egsim directory` and then:

 ```zsh
 pip install openquake.engine